Trekking Kilimanjaro Machame Route – 7 days

 Day 6: Summit Attempt

 Your guide will wake you around 23:30 for tea and biscuits.
 You will then begin your summit attempt.
 The route heads northwest and you will ascend over stone scree.
 During the ascent, many hikers feel that this is the most mentally and physically challenging part of the climb.
 In about 6 hours, you will reach Stella Point (5685m), located on the crater rim.
 After enjoying the magnificent sunrise, you will continue ascending for about 2 hours on a snow-covered trail to Uhuru Peak (5895m).
-Reaching the summit of Mt.
-Kilimanjaro is a lifetime accomplishment!
+Reaching the summit of Mount Kilimanjaro Climbing is a lifetime accomplishment!
 You will be able to spend a short time on the summit taking photographs and drinking tea before the descent to Barafu begins.
 The hike down to Barafu Camp takes about 3 hours.

 At camp, you will rest and enjoy a hot lunch in the sun.
 After eating, you will continue descending down to Mweka Hut (3100m).
 The Mweka Trail will lead you through the scree and rocks to the moorland and eventually into the rain forest.
 Mweka Camp (3100m) is located in the upper rain forest, so fog and rain should be expected.
 You will have a dinner, wash, and rest soundly at camp.